#WorldEggDay: Here Are 7 Health Benefits Of Eating This ‘SuperFood’ Regularly

 2. Increase ‘good’ cholesterol

-Eggs contain two powerful antioxidants – lutein and zeaxanthin.
-These antioxidants assemble in the retina of the eyes.
-The risk of the two most common eye disorders, cataracts, and macular degeneration can be reduced by consuming adequate amounts of these nutrients.
+Eggs contain two powerful antioxidants—lutein and zeaxanthin.
+These antioxidants assemble in the retinas of the eyes.
+The risk of the two most common eye disorders, cataracts and macular degeneration, can be reduced by consuming adequate amounts of these nutrients.
 Eggs are also high in vitamin A. Deficiency of vitamin A is known to be the most common cause of blindness in the world.

 Getting enough protein in your diet is extremely important for a healthy body.
-Proteins are the building blocks of the human body as they formulate all sorts of tissues that serve as a structural and functional process.
-Eggs are an excellent source of protein as a single large egg contains around six grams of protein.
-Apart from this, eggs also contain all the essential amino acids which further help in working with protein in your body.
-Enough protein is important for stronger bones, increase muscle mass, help in weight loss etc.
+Proteins are the building blocks of the human body, as they form all sorts of tissues that serve as structural and functional processes.
+Eggs are an excellent source of protein, as a single large egg contains around six grams of protein.
+Apart from this, eggs also contain all the essential amino acids, which further help in working with protein in your body.
+Enough protein is important for stronger bones, increasing muscle mass, helping in weight loss, etc.

 Egg, milk, and meat (including poultry and fish) proteins are all complete proteins, but egg protein is of the highest quality, with a rating of 100.
-One egg has approximately the same protein content as 30g cooked meat, fish, or poultry.
-And apart from being the most versatile and best source of protein in our diet, it is also the least expensive.
+One egg has approximately the same protein content as 30 g cooked meat, fish, or poultry.
+Apart from being the most versatile and best source of protein in our diet, it is also the least expensive.

 5. Lower risk of heart disease

-Consumption of a higher amount of LDL cholesterol which also known as bad cholesterol is harmful to health and enhances the chance of heart disease.
+Consumption of a higher amount of LDL cholesterol, which is also known as bad cholesterol, is harmful to health and increases the risk of heart disease.
 A lesser-known fact is that there are two subtypes of LDL: small LDL and large LDL.
-According to the studies, large LDL is more beneficial for health than small and eggs help to raise the level of the former.
+According to the studies, large LDL is more beneficial for health than small, and eggs help to raise the level of the former.

 6. Promote brain health